-Content: Planning curriculum that incorporates national, state and local standards; implementing a variety of instructional strategies to address the needs of diverse learners; using and implementing formative
+Content: Planning curriculum that incorporates national, state and local standards; implementing a variety of instructional strategies to address the needs of diverse learners; using and implementing formative and summative assessments.
+This course includes 30 hours of clinical experience outside of scheduled class time - dates, times, and school sites to be determined.
+This is a graduate level course with graduate level expectations.

-Target audience: 5-12 Communication Arts/Literature licensure candidates
+Target audience: 5-12 Communication Arts and Literature licensure candidates